-50 Insane Bitcoin Facts
+50 Insane Facts About Bitcoin

 Ever since its creation in 2008, virtual currency Bitcoin has been the subject of endless rumor, review, and speculation.
 But despite a steady stream of naysayers and problems with theft, the Little Crypto-Currency That Could continues to chug along.
 Like many phenomena that capture the public's attention, Bitcoin is surrounded by characters straight out of tall tales—lucky stiffs, the seemingly cursed, and sketchy ne'er-do-wells scheming to take other people's hard-earned money.